For information about shipping methods and availability per country, please go to:

 1. We do pack all our goods neatly and carefully.

 2. We use plastic bags which we seal with adhesive tape so the goods can not get wet, moldy or dirty.
 Depending on the content we also use bubble wrap to protect the content from damage by rough handling of the package.

-3. In order to produce less or avoid unnecessary waste, we use soft paper envelopes or plastic envelopes instead of thicker cardboard boxes if the packages are not too big or heavy.
-If you wish otherwise, please send us a note within the order or send an email to email@example.com.
+3. In order to reduce weight and/or produce less or avoid unnecessary waste, we use soft paper envelopes or plastic envelopes instead of thicker cardboard boxes if the packages are not too big or heavy.
+If you wish otherwise, please send us a note within the order or send an email to firstname.lastname@example.org.
 (In our experience plastic envelopes or soft paper parcels also often pass customs faster or easier than hard cardboard boxes – probably easier to check / feel the content without opening.)